limodesigner/rainydays/README.md

 My main concern in ths project, was my hamburger menu.
 I got several tips from my tutor and peers, but none of them worked.
 After several hours trying all kinds of tricks, Wave.webaim.org still tells me that i have an error in my navbar, and that I should add a title to my label - which i did.
 They stated that: "If a label is not necessary visually, a descriptive title attribute may be added to the form control."
 When i put a dot in the span-area, the error disappeared, but I don't want a dot in my hamburger-menu.
 Better luck with Javascript, I think.

-In this course assignment, I learned that next time, I will be more considerate when planning mye design and use of real estate on bigger screens.
+In this course assignment, I learned that next time, I will be more considerate when planning my design and my use of real estate on bigger screens.
 This, I think will save me a lot of time in the long run.
-Whit my gained experience, I also will do better choices when planning a site.
-Also I will be more aware on my use of typography and what words I use to describe content in HTML and CSS, which i still find challenging.
+With my gained experience, I also will do better choices in the responsive departement, planning for it, in the early days of a project.
+Also I will be more aware on my use of H and typography, and what words I use to describe content in HTML and CSS.
+I still find this challenging, and want to learn more.

 ## How i got there